 In our Corporate Plan, we are committed to responding to the challenges of climate change and promoting responsible tourism.
 Understanding our supply chains is an important part of achieving those aims and is therefore key to delivering our strategic priorities and outcomes.
 Currently, across all our supply chains, we have limited knowledge of our indirect suppliers.
 To address this weakness, we now include appropriate clauses in contracts which require our direct suppliers to comply with the requirements of the Modern Slavery Act.
 These clauses will also apply to indirect suppliers in the supply chain.

 We are also working to ensure that in the supplier selection process, appropriate measures are taken to exclude suppliers with convictions under the relevant sections of the Modern Slavery Act.
 In the future, it is our aim that every retail supplier will be required to sign a declaration of Modern Slavery Compliance.

 Our Climate Action Plan sets out our commitment over the next five years to achieve Sustainable Procurement, including actions to audit our supply chains for goods and services to ensure we are not funding unethical or environmentally detrimental operations.
 We believe this action will help us in further managing the risk of modern slavery and human trafficking in our supply chains by improving our knowledge of our indirect suppliers.

 Information on our Procurement policies and strategy are available on our website.

 Our grants programme

-We offer five grant schemes to groups, organisations and individuals, to assist with projects that benefit the historic environment, and which help to deliver the training and skills needed in caring for the historic environment.
+We offer several grant programmes to groups, organisations, and individuals, to assist with projects that benefit the historic environment, and which help to deliver the training and skills needed in caring for the historic environment.